-Documentation is descriptive information supplied by a person when he or she edits information on the Description tab, such as the units of measure for data stored in a field and the information that data represents.
+Documentation is descriptive information supplied by a person when he or she edits information in the Description tab such as the units of measure for data stored in a field and the information that data represents.
 Good documentation protects your investment in the resources you have created.
-You can have more confidence in your decisions when you know your data is accurate, current, and from a reliable source.
+You can have more confidence in your decisions when you know your data is accurate, current, and came from a reliable source.

 If metadata is automatically created and updated by ArcGIS, when you view it, you will always see current information describing the item.
 Information that is maintained automatically is best left unmodified except for the default title of the item.
 If you change an automatically added value, the metadata element changes categories—from properties to documentation—and the value won't be updated automatically in the future if the item changes.

 In general, your metadata should cover the who, what, when, where, why, and how of the ArcGIS item.
 Here are just a few tips to get you thinking before you start editing metadata:

 - ArcGIS will index the title, abstract, purpose, keyword, and credit metadata elements for searching.

 - Since "now" will become "then," and you will forget, try to provide a real date or a range of dates describing when the data was created.
 Avoid using relative terms like now or present unless people truly update a resource daily over an extended period of time.